sourcenetwork/defradb/docs/config.md

 Currently this is only used within the P2P system and will not affect operations initiated by users.

+## `datastore.noencryption`

+Skip generating an encryption key.
+Encryption at rest will be disabled. **WARNING**: This cannot be undone.

 ## `datastore.badger.path`

 The path to the database data file(s).
 Defaults to `data`.